Back to National Guide

 Hiring a Licensed Carpenter in NSW

-In NSW, a contractor licence from NSW Fair Trading is required for work over $5,000 (including GST).
-For smaller door and window jobs under this threshold, a licence is not legally required, but using a licensed tradesperson provides better consumer protection and recourse.
+In NSW, a contractor licence from NSW Fair Trading is required for residential building work valued over $5,000 (including GST).
+You can verify a contractor's licence through the NSW licence verification portal.
+For smaller door and window jobs under this threshold, a licence is not legally required, but using a licensed tradesperson provides stronger consumer protection and access to the NSW Home Building Compensation Fund.

 How We Calculate